varias-io/tu-delft-rizom/README.md

 ## Creating surveys

-The user can choose a group of channels, and click the "Create Survey" button.
+The user can choose a channel, and click the "Create Survey" button.
 The available channels are those public channels in the workspace that the user is a member of.
-A new survey will be created, the participants will be the users who are in at least one of the selected channels.
+A new survey will be created, the participants will be the users who are in the selected channel.

-If the user tries to create a survey with no channels selected, a warning will be shown.
+If the user tries to create a survey with no channel selected, a warning will be shown.

- TODO: Each user will be notified in a direct message that a new survey has been created that they can now fill out.
+A message will be sent to the relevant channel with a button that lets users fill out the latest survey.

 ## List of surveys

 The surveys that the user is a part of are visible on the homepage.

-TODO: They are grouped by channels such that for any group of channels, only the latest one is displayed.
+They are grouped by channels such that for any group of channels, only the latest one is displayed.
 The groups are ordered alphabetically.

-↪TODO: For each survey displayed, there is a button that, when pressed, displays a line chart showing the progress of each aspect of TMS as well as the overall score, over the course of the surveys done in this group of channels.
+For each survey displayed, there is a button that, when pressed, displays a line chart showing the progress of each aspect of TMS as well as the overall score, over the course of the surveys done in this channel.

-For every survey displayed, the channels and the starting date are clearly visible.
-The TMS score is also visible, with a bar chart showing the different aspects of TMS after clicking a button.
+For every survey displayed, the channel and the starting date are clearly visible.
+The TMS score is also visible, with a radar chart showing the different aspects of TMS after clicking a button.
 The number of people eligible to fill out and the number of people who have completed the survey are shown.
 The user's own progress within the 15 questions of the survey are also displayed.

 TODO: There is a "View Participation" button, which, when pressed, displays a list of the users eligible to fill in the survey, with indication of each user's progress.